kailinwei/using-OBS/docs/navigation-structure.md

 Congratulations!
 You are finished setting up for streaming with OBS studio.
 As you've learned now, you can organize your screen with a source panel and choose any streaming service on the setting.

-Next, you can record your live video with start *[recording](https://kailinwei.github.io/using-OBS/docs/recording/)* or use more functions for your streaming with *[studio mode](https://kailinwei.github.io/using-OBS/docs/studio/)*.
+Next, you can record your live video with start [recording](https://kailinwei.github.io/using-OBS/docs/recording/) or use more functions for your streaming with [studio mode](https://kailinwei.github.io/using-OBS/docs/studio/).